 Chest (Pectorals)

-Key areas: Upper (clavicular), mid (sternal), lower chest.
-Upper chest often needs extra work.
+Upper (clavicular), mid (sternal), and lower regions.
+Upper chest often benefits from dedicated incline work.

 Shoulders (Deltoids)